pnbakken/pnbakken/README.md

 ## 🔭 I’m currently working on ...

-- I'm working as a sytems developer for Omega365 Solutions
+- I'm working as a systems developer for Omega365 Solutions

 ## 📫 How to reach me